 No prior boating experience is needed and all necessary equipment is provided.
 Please wear closed toe shoes and dress comfortably in layers.

-Check the events listings for upcoming boat patrols and RSVP to our office using the link on the event page.
+Check the events listings for upcoming boat patrols.

 Marine Debris Cleanups